• Skip to main content

 Easy Homemade Strawberry Sherbet is a sweet-tart, light, refreshing frozen dessert made with fresh luscious strawberries.
 The perfect ending to the perfect meal, this simple sherbet ice cream recipe only takes minutes to prepare, and then your ice cream maker takes over.

-Made from scratch with only five ingredients, this frozen confection will quickly become a treasured family favorite.
+Like my recipe for Orange Sherbet, it’s made from scratch with only five ingredients, and this frozen confection will quickly become a treasured family favorite.

 Strawberry sherbet in an ice cream cone.

 With a creamy consistency and beautiful rosy pink color, strawberry sherbet is bursting with flavor and a winning dessert for warm summer evenings and neighborhood cookouts.
-It also makes a great afterschool snack and a decadent and unique treat any time of year.
+Add a few scoops to a Homemade Waffle Cone, and it also makes a great after school snack and a decadent and unique treat any time of year.

-With fewer calories and less fat than regular ice cream, Strawberry Sherbet, like my Mixed Berry Sherbet and Dark Sweet Cherry Sherbet, is a flavorful and welcome change of pace from heavy, rich desserts.
+With fewer calories and less fat than regular ice cream, Strawberry Sherbet, like my Mixed Berry Sherbet, it’s a flavorful and welcome change of pace from heavy, rich desserts.

 Ingredients – here’s what you need: